mohabhui/send_clipboard_to_excel_v1.0_gui/readme.md

 ## Overview
 This application allows you to monitor your clipboard content, select tags from an Excel sheet, and write clipboard data to specific cells in the Excel file.
 It provides a graphical user interface (GUI) to facilitate these tasks.

 ### Important!
-The target excel file should not be opened in any application when the application is running; Data will not be saved to target excel file if it is opened before the application is closed.
+The target excel file should not be opened in any application when this application is running; Data will not be saved to target excel file if it is opened before this application is closed.

 ## Configuration
 The application requires a configuration file named `config.json` which should be placed in the same directory as the application.
 This configuration file contains necessary information about the Excel file and the sheets to interact with.